Ijaz-ul-Haq: Pakistan Muslim League (N): 1993–2002

-Pakistan Muslim League (Z): 2002—present
+Pakistan Muslim League (Z): 2002–present

 Following differences with Nawaz Sharif, Ijaz created his own party, the Pakistan Muslim League (Z) (PML(Z)) in 2002.

 He was re-elected to the National Assembly of Pakistan for the fourth time in the 2002 Pakistani general election from NA-191 Bahawalnagar-IV as a candidate of the PML(Z), defeating the PPP candidate.

 He allied with the Pakistan Muslim League (Q) (PML(Q)) and was appointed as the Federal Minister for Religious Affairs and Federal Minister for Minorities.

 He ran in the 2008 Pakistani general election from NA-191 Bahawalnagar-IV as a candidate of the PML(Q) but lost the seat to a PPP candidate.
 Following the defeat in the elections, he resigned from the PML(Q) in 2008.

 In 2012, it was reported that he may join the PML(N) and get their ticket to run in the upcoming general elections from NA-191 Bahawalnagar-IV.
 In 2013, he allied with, but did not join, the PML(N).

 Ijaz ran for two seats in the National Assembly as a candidate of PML(Z) in the 2013 Pakistani general election.
-He lost from NA-190 Bahawalnagar-III, losing to a PML(N) candidate, and won NA-191 Bahahwalnagar-IV, defeating a PML(N) candidate.
+He lost from NA-190 Bahawalnagar-III, losing to a PML(N) candidate, and won NA-191 Bahawalnagar-IV, defeating a PML(N) candidate.

 He ran from NA-169 Bahawalnagar-IV as a candidate of PML(Z) in the 2018 Pakistani general election, but lost to Noorul Hassan Tanvir, a PML(N) candidate.
 Ijaz received 72,461 votes.